Skip to main content

 Industry

-The Service SA Centre at Mile End will permanently close on 31 May 2024 to make way for upgrades to the nearby road network and the development of a new South Australian Ambulance Service (SAAS) Emergency Operations Centre.
+The Service SA Centre at Mile End permanently closed on 31 May 2024 to make way for upgrades to the nearby road network and the development of a new South Australian Ambulance Service (SAAS) Emergency Operations Centre.

 Passenger transport transactions, previously only available at the Mile End centre, will now be available across all Service SA Centres.
 This expansion will allow passenger transport drivers and operators to conveniently visit any Service SA Centre across the state to complete their transactions.
 This includes centres that operate on Saturdays.